sharmine-s/sql-databases/challenges/06_test_driving_write_operations.md

 all_albums = repository.all

-# The all_albums array should contain the new Album instance
+# The all_albums array should contain the new Album object
 ```

 1. Encode the expected behaviour above as a new test for the `AlbumRepository` class.